 - what part of your face is hurting

-- how often the pain is felt
+- how often you feel pain

 - exactly where the pain is coming from

-- what kind of pain is experienced
+- what kind of pain you feel

 - how long the pain lasts